Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Reason 2: Buyer psychology

-Month-to-month signals “try it and see.”
-That attracts tire-kickers, not committed buyers.
+Month-to-month signals “try it and see,” which attracts tire-kickers instead of committed buyers.

-6-month minimum signals “serious engagement only.”
-That filters for buyers who are ready to commit, not test.
+A 6-month minimum signals “serious engagement only,” which filters for buyers who are ready to commit rather than just test.

 Jordan’s conversion rate:

-Why: Serious buyers weren’t deterred by commitment.
-Unserious buyers self-selected out before applying.
+Serious buyers weren’t deterred by the 6-month commitment, while unserious buyers simply filtered themselves out before applying.

 Reason 3: Results delivery